Key takeaways

 Alcohol can worsen certain side effects of tirzepatide

-Tirzepatide commonly causes gastrointestinal side effects like nausea, vomiting, diarrhea, and heartburn.
 Alcohol, especially in large amounts, can trigger or worsen all of these symptoms.
-Both tirzepatide and alcohol slow down digestion.
-Alcohol also irritates the stomach lining.
-These effects on your GI tract can lead to the side effects common with tirzepatide and drinking.
+Both tirzepatide and alcohol slow down digestion, and alcohol also irritates the stomach lining — a combination that can amplify the GI side effects of tirzepatide.

 Mixing tirzepatide and alcohol can slow weight loss

 For people with diabetes, this combo can increase the risk of hypoglycemia — a serious drop in blood sugar that can cause symptoms like dizziness, shakiness, sweating, confusion, and fainting.
 The risk may be higher if you also take other medications that affect your blood sugar, such as insulin.
-Alcoholic drinks pose more risks for people with diabetes, including:

-Being high in calories, which can lead to weight gain and make diabetes harder to manage (especially since the calories from alcohol get stored as fat in the liver, which can make those cells more insulin resistant)
+Being high in calories, which can lead to weight gain and make diabetes harder to manage

 Being high in carbs, which can lead to blood sugar spikes